 As noted above, the "ukbgene" command (one of the six downloaded file handles) needs to be run in Linux instead of Windows.
 Our group (TEU) has used "ukbgene" and "gtool" via an Ubuntu Virtual Machine (VM) installed on our Windows PC.
-Again, another guide "UKB_DataGuide_SNPs" is planned on this subject.
+Another step-by-step guide "UKB_DataGuide_SNPs" is planned on this subject.